-The CL: REQUIRE mechanism is overloaded by attaching these semantics to the execution of REQUIRE on the following symbols:
+The CL:REQUIRE mechanism is overloaded by attaching the following behavior to the execution of REQUIRE on these symbols:

 ASDF

 Loads the ASDF version shipped with the implementation.
 After the evaluation of this symbols, symbols passed to CL:REQUIRE which are otherwise unresolved, are passed to ASDF for a chance for resolution.
 This means, for instance if CL-PPCRE can be located as a loadable ASDF system (require :cl-ppcre) is equivalent to (asdf:load-system :cl-ppcre).